 Photo: Δήμος Λευκωσίας

-The city of Nicosia is the administrative and commercial center of the island and there are several industries that produce ceramics, plastic products, clothing, leather, etc. Also in recent years it has become a center of services of a very financial but also educational nature.
+The city of Nicosia is the administrative and commercial centre of the island and there are several industries that produce ceramics, plastic products, clothing, leather, etc. Also in recent years it has become a centre of services of a very financial but also educational nature.

 In the city of Nicosia, through the Venetian Walls, there is the Palace of the Holy Archdiocese of Cyprus.
-Nicosia, although older, had its own Bishop, Holy Bishop of Ledra, now belongs ecclesiastically to the region of the Holy Archdiocese of Cyprus.
+Nicosia, although its used to have its own Bishop, Holy Bishop of Ledra, now belongs ecclesiastically to the region of the Holy Archdiocese of Cyprus.

 Important monuments of Nicosia are the following: